Doppler (crater)

 Oblique view of Doppler with Korolev at top, from Apollo 17.
 NASA photo.

 Oblique view of Doppler B, from Apollo 8.
 NASA photo.

-Doppler is a lunar impact crater named for Christian Doppler that is located at the southern edge of the walled plain Korolev, on the far side of the Moon.
-To the east are the craters Das and Galois.
+Doppler is a lunar impact crater that is located at the southern edge of the walled plain called Korolev, on the far side of the Moon.
+It lies just to the north of the South Pole-Aitken basin and has modified the basin rim.
+To the east is the crater Galois.
 Farther to the southwest of Doppler is Mohorovičić.

-The rim of Doppler has a somewhat polygonal form, and a smaller crater is joined with the inner side of the northeast wall.
+This crater dates to the Early Imbrian period of the lunar geologic timescale.
+The rim of Doppler has a somewhat polygonal form, and the smaller satellite crater Doppler B is joined with the inner side of the northeast wall.
 The interior of Doppler is rough and irregular, with some terracing of the worn outer walls, and a complex of central hills to the north of the midpoint.
-The crater Doppler B lies within the northern rim, and occupies a portion of the northern floor.
 A small, crater-formed valley runs to the southeast across the floor of Doppler from the rim of Doppler B.

+This formation is named after Austrian physicist, mathematician, and astronomer Christian Doppler (1803-1853).
+Its designation was formally adopted by the International Astronomical Union in 1970.